jorinvo/me/content/post/2014-04-04-sierpinski.md

 ---
-title: Animated Sir Sierpinski Triangle
+date: 2014-04-04T00:00:00Z
-summary: >
+summary: |
   This is an implemenation of the Sierpinski Triangle using Pixi.js.
 I added some animations on top of it to demonstrate the performance Pixi gives you out of the box.
+title: Animated Sir Sierpinski Triangle
+slug: sierpinski
 ---

 This is an implemenation of the [Sierpinski Triangle](https://en.wikipedia.org/wiki/Sierpinski_triangle) using [PIXI.js](https://www.pixijs.com/).